JavaLangMarlon/ddm-proseminar-tu-dortmund/README.md

 Considering themselves pioneers in the field of exploring the isotropic structure of graphs, their paper creates a significant research perspective in graph learning.

-## Information about the presentation
+## Information about the presentation and the report
 - **Relevant Module**: Hot topics of Generative AI: Applications of LLMs and Diffusion Models
 - **Organizer**: Prof. Dr. Emmanuel Müller, Chair 9, Department of Computer Science
-- **Held on**: January 31st, 2025
 - **Supervisor**: Tim Katzke

 ## Contents of this repository
-- the presentation slides
+- the presentation slides and the report
-- the code used in the presentation
+- the code used in the presentation and the report
    - a demo of directional noise and directed Gaussian distributions and resulting noise GIF-files
    - a demo of PCA and ISOMAP
    - a small exploration of the IMDB-Binary dataset